bluedragonz/server-shield/README.md

 easy to install, hard to mess up, and makes your server instantly and effortlessly resilient to many basic and advanced attacks.

+IP address and ethernet interface are automatically detected.
+Support for servers with multiple IP addresses will be added soon.

 Features
 --------